 - 1. Write shell programs using 'case', 'then' and 'if' & 'else' statements. - 2.
 Write shell programs using while, do-while and for loop statements. - 3.
 Write a program to create a child process using fork(), exec() system calls and use other system calls. - 4.
 Write a program to convert upper case to lower case letters of a given ASCII file. - 5.
-Write a program to program to search the given pattern in a file. - 6.
-Write a program to implementation of Signals in UNIX. - 7.
+Write a Shell program to check the given number is even or odd. - 6.
+Write a shell program by using a switch case to construct a calculator (add, sub, mul, div). - 7.
 Write a program to simulate UNIX commands like ls, grep, cp. - 8.
 Write a program to demonstrate FCFS and SJF process schedules on the given data. - 9.
 Write a program to demonstrate CPU Priority and Round Robin Scheduling on the given burst time and arrival times. - 10.
 Write a program to simulate Inter Process Communication using pipes. - 11.
 Write a program to implementing Producer and Consumer problem using Semaphores. - 12.
 Write a program to simulate Bankers Algorithm for Dead Lock Avoidance - 13.
 Write a program to simulate Bankers Algorithm Dead Lock Prevention. - 14.
 Write a program to simulate Paging Techniques of memory management. - 15.
 Write a program to simulate FIFO, LRU, LFU Page replacement algorithms. - 16.
 Write a program to simulate Sequential, Indexed, and Linked file allocation strategies.